jeromecoupe/webstoemp/src/content/blogposts/2016-04-06-next-challenge-old-freelancer.md

 However, I don't feel comfortable carrying on like this for three main reasons:

 - I would like to be **involved with web projects at a more strategic level**.
-How does that website fit with the overall communication strategy of the organisation ?
+How does that website fit with the overall communication strategy of the organization ?
 How will the web presence we are building evolve over time?
 - I feel I am most valuable when I **work with clients on the long term**.
 So far though, most of my freelance gigs have been relatively short-term engagements (one to three months) where I have been tasked with the conception and implementation of a website.
 - I miss **working with a team**, sharing ideas, rubbing shoulders, etc. Twitter, Slack and a solid network of friends in the field can only go so far.